2019: Ashton Hoselton

 Aya Barnea joined BPI’s staff as a Polikoff-Gautreaux Fellow in August 2010.
 Aya received her JD magna cum laude from the DePaul University College of Law, where she was a member of the DePaul Law Review and served on the Public Interest Law Committee.
 Before entering law school, she taught first grade for two years through Teach for America in Baltimore and received a Master of Arts in Teaching from Johns Hopkins University.
 As a law student, Aya served as a law clerk with the Cook County Public Guardian and the Family Defense Center and held internships at BPI and the Citizen Advocacy Center.
 Aya was awarded a BA in Public Policy Studies with Honors from the University of Chicago.

-After her fellowship, Aya continued to work at BPI in the public housing and public education programs.
-She is currently a research attorney for the Illinois Appellate Court.
+After her fellowship, Aya continued with BPI as a staff attorney.
+Aya is currently clerking for the Illinois Appellate Court.

 JD West Virginia University College of Law